The Role of ESRD Networks

-ESRD Networks are responsible for developing local objectives and goals that support nationwide priorities mandated by CMS and the legislative requirements of Congress.
-ESRD Networks are required to conduct specific quality improvement activities focused on patient care, maintain a patient registry, provide educational materials and investigate patient grievances.
+End State Renal Disease (ESRD) Networks are responsible for developing local objectives and goals that support nationwide priorities mandated by CMS and the legislative requirements of Congress.
+ESRD Networks are required to conduct specific quality improvement activities focused on patient care, maintaining a patient registry, providing educational materials, and investigating patient grievances.
 These activities are described in the CMS Statement of Work (SOW).

-Each year quality improvement activities, and goals associated with these, are established.
+Each year quality improvement activities and goals associated with these activities are established.
 Facilities are encouraged to review both the overarching and yearly goals to best understand Network activities by viewing the IPRO ESRD Network Program Overarching Goals document.

-- Improve independence and quality of life of individuals through use of self-care modalities (such as transplantation, peritoneal dialysis, home hemodialysis), and self-directed care, as appropriate, through the end of life.
+Improve independence and quality of life of individuals through use of self-care modalities (such as transplantation, peritoneal dialysis, and home hemodialysis), and self-directed care, as appropriate, through the end of life.

-- Improve patient perception of care and experience of care and resolution of patient's complaints and grievances.
+Improve patient perception of care, experience of care, and resolution of patient's complaints and grievances.

-- Improve the individuals with ESRD rate of transplantation and use of self-care and self-directed modalities, when medically appropriate in order to ensure patients achieve the maximum level of rehabilitation and independence possible.
+Improve ESRD rate of transplantation and use of self-care and self-directed modalities, when medically appropriate in order to ensure patients achieve the maximum level of rehabilitation and independence as possible.

-- Improve collaboration with providers to ensure achievement of the goals.
+Improve collaboration with providers to ensure achievement of these goals.

 Download the Know Your ESRD Network brochure for helpful information about working with the ESRD Network.

 Morrisville, NC 27560

 Main Phone: 919-463-4500